Difference Between Total Pressure And Atmospheric Pressure

 Atmospheric Pressure: Atmospheric pressure, also known as barometric pressure, is the force exerted by the weight of the air column above a given area.
 This pressure varies depending on altitude, temperature, and weather conditions.
 At sea level, the average atmospheric pressure is approximately 101.325 kilopascals (kPa), 1 atmosphere (atm), 760 millimeters of mercury (mmHg), or 14.7 pounds per square inch (psi).
 Atmospheric pressure is crucial for understanding weather patterns.
 High-pressure systems are typically associated with clear skies and stable conditions, while low-pressure systems often bring clouds, rain, and storms.

 Total pressure is particularly important in engineering applications involving fluids and gases.
-In designing pipelines, pressure vessels, or aircraft, engineers must consider the total pressure to ensure the structural integrity and safety of the system.
+Plus, in designing pipelines, pressure vessels, or aircraft, engineers must consider the total pressure to ensure the structural integrity and safety of the system.
 Ignoring atmospheric pressure and only considering gauge pressure can lead to underestimation of the stresses and forces acting on the system, potentially resulting in catastrophic failure.

 The relationship between total pressure, atmospheric pressure, and gauge pressure can be expressed as: